 Your health care provider will ask you questions about your medical history and will examine you and listen to you breathe.
 However, people with cough-variant asthma often have normal physical exams, chest X-rays, and spirometry.
 Spirometry involves measuring how much air you can exhale after first taking a deep breath, and how quickly you can empty your lungs.
 The asthma test uses a device called a spirometer to do the measuring.

-A methacholine challenge test will indicate asthma, but it may require the use of a special facility.
-This test may be performed if your symptoms and spirometry test do not clearly show asthma.
-When inhaled, methacholine causes the airways to spasm and narrow if asthma is present.
+A methacholine challenge test may be performed if your symptoms and spirometry test do not clearly show asthma.
+When inhaled, methacholine causes the airways of everyone -- even non-asthmatics -- to spasm and narrow.
+However, it will indicate asthma if it triggers symptoms at a low dose.
 During this test, you inhale increasing amounts of methacholine aerosol mist before and after spirometry.
 The methacholine test is considered positive -- meaning asthma is present -- if the lung function drops by at least 20%.
 A bronchodilator (airway-opening drug) is always given at the end of the test to reverse the effects of the methacholine.

 Another way health care providers diagnose cough-variant asthma is by treating the cough with asthma medications.
 If the cough improves with treatment, you will be diagnosed with cough-variant asthma.